Your independent guide to useful information about hunting in Illinois...........

 New Salem Woodworking creates quality handcrafted furniture and accessories.
 Their woodworking products are hand-crafted, high quality items made from locally-harvested native hardwoods, and created to your exact specifications.
 The New Salem Woodworking Shop is located in tiny Menard County of Central Illinois, and is only minutes away from Abraham Lincoln's New Salem Village, where Abe Lincoln began his professional life as a railsplitter!
 Learn More at www.newsalemwoodworking.com

-The Resident-Only 1st Firearm Lottery ends on April 30th.
-The 2nd lottery is open to both residents and non-residents, with a deadline of June 30th.
-The 3rd lottery application deadline is August 21st.
+To obtain Illinois deer permits, the Illinois DNR runs a series of permit lotteries followed by "over-the-counter" sales.
+The Resident-Only 1st Firearm Lottery ended on April 30th.
+The 2015 Second Lottery was open to both residents and non-residents, with a deadline of June 30th.
+The 3rd lottery application deadline was August 21st.
+"Random Daily Drawings" are no longer used for firearm or muzzleloader deer permits.

 Muzzleloader Season permit applications run concurrently with the Firearm permit application periods.